RoboWM-Bench: A Benchmark for Evaluating World Models in Robotic Manipulation: Experiments

 \subsection{Environment Setup}

-\subsubsection{Tasks and Environments.}
+\subsubsection{Tasks and Environments}

-We evaluate video world models on a diverse suite of manipulation tasks spanning both human-hand and robotic embodiments.

-For robotic evaluation, a Franka arm is positioned on a table with a fixed camera capturing the scene.
-Objects are placed on the tabletop with randomized initial poses.
-We include both purely simulated scenarios and real-world scenarios, with the latter reconstructed into simulation via the real-to-sim pipeline for unified and controlled evaluation.
+We evaluate video world models on the RoboWM-Bench task suite, which covers both human-hand and robotic manipulation tasks.
+In each robotic task setup, a Franka arm operates on a tabletop where objects are initialized with randomized poses, and the scene is observed from a camera viewpoint that remains fixed during evaluation.
+We consider both simulation-native scenarios and real-world scenes reconstructed through our real-to-sim pipeline, enabling generated robotic behaviors to be evaluated under a unified simulation-based execution protocol.

-For human-hand evaluation, a real human hand is initially placed above the table, and objects are placed with randomized initial poses.
-We focus exclusively on real-world scenarios, as simulating a real human hand within the physics engine would not faithfully capture human manipulation dynamics and thus does not provide meaningful evaluation.
+For human-hand tasks, we use real-world scenes with randomized object poses.
+Following the input convention of LVP~\cite{chen2025large}, the initial observation includes a visible human hand positioned above the tabletop, ensuring fair comparison across baselines.
+We focus on real-world scenes because simulating a real human hand within the physics engine would not faithfully capture human manipulation dynamics and would therefore provide limited evaluation value.

-The evaluation environment is built on LeHome~\cite{li2025lehome,isaacsim2023}, which provides high-fidelity rendering and supports deformable object simulation.
-For each task, we run 10 episodes with different object initializations and report the average accuracy.
-To ensure reproducibility, environment initialization, task descriptions, random seeds, and evaluation protocols are standardized across all models.

-\subsubsection{Baselines.}
+All executions are conducted in the LeHome simulation environment~\cite{li2025lehome,isaacsim2023}.
+To ensure fair and reproducible comparison, each task uses 10 different initial object configurations shared across all models, together with standardized task descriptions, random seeds, and evaluation protocols.
+We report both task- and step-level success rates.

+\subsubsection{Baselines}

-We evaluate multiple SOTA video world models spanning both general-purpose and interaction-oriented systems.
-Among general-purpose models, we include closed-source systems, Veo3.1~\cite{veo3_tech_report_2025} and Wan2.6~\cite{wan2025wan}, as well as open-source counterparts, Wan2.2~\cite{wan2025wan} and Cosmos-Predict2.5~\cite{ali2025world}.
-For interaction-oriented models, we include LVP~\cite{chen2025large}, which is specifically trained to capture complex human interactive behaviors, enabling evaluation in human-centric manipulation scenarios.
-To further investigate the potential of video world models for embodied manipulation, we introduce Cosmos-Finetune, a variant of Cosmos fine-tuned on our collected real-world manipulation dataset (50 trajectories per task).
+We evaluate state-of-the-art video world models covering both general-purpose and interaction-oriented generation.
+For general-purpose video generation, we include closed-source models, Veo3.1~\cite{veo3_tech_report_2025} and Wan2.6~\cite{wan2025wan}, as well as open-source models, Wan2.2~\cite{wan2025wan} and Cosmos-Predict2.5~\cite{ali2025world}.
+For interaction-oriented generation, we include LVP~\cite{chen2025large}, which is specifically trained to capture complex human interactive behaviors.
+To further investigate the potential of video world models for embodied manipulation, we fine-tune Cosmos-Predict2.5 on our collected real-world manipulation dataset with 50 trajectories per task and denote the resulting variant as Cosmos-Finetune.